-Knowing the difference between identical and fraternal twins is essential to know how a mother should take care of herself during pregnancy so that her babies develop properly.
+Knowing the difference between twins and twins is essential to understanding them and knowing what precautions the mother should take during pregnancy.

 Many people want to have twins, mainly because they want to see their children grow up together while sharing wonderful moments as siblings.
 However, have you ever wondered what the difference is between identical and fraternal twins?

 In order to identify what type of pregnancy you have, there are some factors that you should consider.
-They are easy to understand, and will help you determine if you have identical or fraternal twins.
+They’re easy to understand, and will help you determine if you have identical or fraternal twins.

 Dizygotic twins, that is, fraternal twins, are those produced by the fertilization of two eggs and two sperm.
 At the time of fertilization, the ovaries release two eggs.
 Since men have millions of sperm, it’s normal for both to become fertilized.

 In a pregnancy with fraternal twins, each fetus has its own amniotic sac and placenta.
 Therefore, they may or may not have the same sex, and their resemblance will be like that of two siblings born in different births.

 On the other hand, monozygotic twins, that is, identical twins, are produced when a single egg is fertilized with a sperm.
 This forms a zygote, which then divides into two, developing two fetuses.